ranugaz/AWSNetworkingLP/README.md

 ## 3. Unit Testing

-There's /tests directory with test cases for all patterns.
+All unit tests for the creational patterns can be found in the [test directory](IdeaProjects/aws-learning-plartform/src/test/java/com/awslearning/creational_patterns).

 ### Running Tests
 Tests can be run in multiple ways:
-1. Individual test methods: Click green play button next to method
+- Individual test methods: Click green play button next to method
-2. Class level: Run all tests in a specific test class
-3. Package level: Run all tests for a specific pattern
+- Class level: Run all tests in a specific test class Package level: Run all tests for a specific pattern
-4. All tests: Run entire test suite using Maven (`mvn test`)